-Chapter 18 Those Lightning Experience Record Pages?
+Chapter 23 Those Lightning Experience Record Pages?
 You Can Customize Them, Too!

-- 13. Create an Activity tab. - 14.
-Drag the Recent Items tab to the top of the Tabs list in the properties pane.

-The Recent Items tab is now in the first position in the tabs component.
-You can click around between the tabs, but nothing changes because the tabs don't have any components assigned to them.
+- 15. Drag the Recent Items tab to the top of the Tabs list in the properties pane. - The Recent Items tab is now in the first position in the tabs component.
+You can click around between the tabs, but nothing changes because the tabs don't have any components in them.
 They're empty.
-Let's fix that.
+Let's fix that. - 16.
+Select the Details tab. - 17.
+Drag a Record Detail component right below the Details tab, into the green highlighted area.